gandreini/css-guidelines/css-style-guide.md

 	</article>

-When you have many nested elements, always create a two levels class, using the root components class as the first part:
+When you have many nested elements, **always create a two levels class**, using the root components class as the first part:

 `component-root-class__child-or-grandchild-element-class`